 Cruise through time with antique automobiles, buses, motorcycles & more in unique scenes and settings at the Antique Automobile Club of America Museum.
 A changing exhibit gallery showcases everything from Model T’s to Muscle Cars.

-Spend your afternoon exploring the U.S. Army Heritage and Education Center.
-This facility features a one-mile outdoor museum and trail that interprets the history of the U.S. Army with full-scale exhibits from the French and Indian War era through present.
-Inside, find an interactive exhibit that is suitable for all age groups.
+Spend your afternoon exploring the U.S. Army Heritage and Education Center in Carlisle.
+This facility features a one-mile outdoor trail that interprets the history of the U.S. Army with full-scale exhibits from the French and Indian War era through present.
+Inside, find an interactive exhibit which tells the story of the soldier.

 Get your engine running at the nationally renowned Williams Grove Speedway.
 This half mile semi-banked clay oval track opened in 1939, and has hosted notable drivers including the World of Outlaws.